50 Words or Less

 Where Axis1 is different from the other torque-free putters – and where they have a huge advantage – is that their putters don’t require special fitting.
 The Tour HM putter weighs 355 grams and feels just like my other putters, minus the torque.
 I could easily switch between the Tour HM and my gamer without any adjustment period.
 Axis1 putters are available at major golf retailers where you can go to the putting green and try them yourself.
 This grab-and-go ability is not only a major advantage for Axis1, it makes it much easier for the player to make the switch.

 I’ll be honest, Axis1 putters were off my radar for a long time because of their looks.
 With the Tour HM, however, they’ve created something that not only performs brilliantly, it looks good, too.
-Though I’ve been extremely happy with my current putter, the Tour HM is going to make a serious push to go in the bag for the rest of this year.
+Though I’ve been happy with my putter, the Tour HM is making a serious push to go in the bag.

 Latest posts by Matt Saternus (see all)